truar/gcp-learning/gcp-cloud-architect-coursera/6 - Reliable Google Cloud Infrastructure/README.md

 * You create the keys and specify the rotation frequency (default 90 days)
 * You can then select your keys when creating storage resources like bucket and disks

-Customer Supplied Encryption Keys encryption keys are created in your environment and provided to Google Cloud
+Customer Supplied Encryption Keys are created in your environment and provided to Google Cloud
 * Use your own keys with Google Cloud Services
 * CSEK are supplied by calling the application per-API call
 * Only cached in RAM by google